Dean177/reason-standard/docs/Motivation.md

 - Can it easily be made from existing functions -> Don't include it
 - Are people always making that custom function -> Do include it

-TODO nail this
+# Goals

-- Amazing documentation & examples
+## Amazing documentation & examples
-- Easy to use and learn
+Easy to use and learn
 - Consistency
+Providing the same basic API for both ocaml and bucklescript

 - Find a balance between batteries included and bare essentials
-- Providing the same basic API for both ocaml and bucklescript

 - Provide platoform specific features where it makes sense
 - Strike a balance between JS and Ocaml conventions
 - Safety.
 Exceptions that can throw are not the default, well documented